 - Annual Board Retreat and Orientation

-Travel is involved between North and South (generally Calgary and Edmonton and possibly other communities as well).
+Travel involved between North and South (generally Calgary and Edmonton and possibly other communities as well).
 Official Board travel is reimbursed in accordance with the Branch Travel Expense Policy.

 -